Diya327/etcha-sketch/README.md

 ## Project Overview
 In this project, we utilised Tkinter to create a windowed interface where users can manipulate a drawing canvas using mouse events.
 The application allows for various functionalities such as clearing the canvas, changing colors, and moving four brushes simultaneously to produce mirror art.

+## Learning Curve
+This project expanded on my previous project (Snake game) by exploring a more advanced type of GUI.
+Tkinter allowed for more intricate control of the screen than the turtle library.

 ## Key Features
 - **Drawing on Canvas**: Users can use keyboard arrows to create drawings on the canvas.
 - **Screen Selection**: Users can choose different dimensions for their GUI screen size.